netidx/netidx-book/src/authorization.md

 ```

 As you would expect, this deny permission will still apply to me
 because I am a member of the domain admins group.
-A slightly more
-subtle point is that permissions are accumulated.
-For example, if I am
-a member of two groups, and both groups have different bits denied,
+If I am a member of
+two groups, and both groups have different bits denied, then all of
-then all of those bits would be removed.
-E.G.
+them would be removed. e.g.

 ``` json
 "/solar": {